Schulich-Ignite/website/content/blog/how to cheat at css.md

 [Less](https://lesscss.org/) is not compiled, instead you can just include the javascript file in the same page as your less files.
 It's very similar in advantages to SCSS, but beter in cases where you can't compile ahead of time.
 It also allows you to modify your configurations per-page, since the configuration is done in javascript.
 The exact same example as the SCSS example will work in Less as well.

+#### Cons of extensions

+While they can be useful, extensions bring their own problems:

+- You & anyone working with you will need to install them and have them setup to work on a project
+- Each has it's own opinions and skills aren't always transferrable
+- Often the difference for smaller projects is dozens of lines of code and not really worth it

 ### Utility Classes

 Utility classes is a newer approach.
 Essentially it's the same CSS you know, but it uses classes to do everything instead of inline CSS.
 This gives the advantage of being able to see exactly what's happening to an element, while keeping it shorter than regular CSS.
 Additionally it allows for abstractions, like giving you text sizes in `title`, `main`, `accent` instead of every size under the sun, or colours in terms of `green`, `green-dark`, `green-light` etc. Essentially similar to boilerplate CSS it just tries to let you take the reigns while making things easier.